oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

 Oppia relies on a number of programs and third-party libraries.
 Many of these libraries are downloaded automatically for you when you first run the `start.py` script provided with Oppia.
 However, there are some things that you will need to do beforehand:

 1. [**If you have Mac OS >= 12.3**] Ensure that you have Python 2.7 available on your system.
+(This is needed because App Engine's `dev_appserver.py` [requires Python 2.7 to be installed](https://cloud.google.com/appengine/docs/standard/python3/tools/local-devserver-command).)
 If Python 2.7 is not installed, please follow the following steps:

     * Download MacOS [Python 2.7 installer](https://www.python.org/downloads/release/python-2716/) (depending on whether your system is 32bit/64bit).
 Once you have downloaded it, please install Python 2.7 using the installer.